arcosin/Doric/README.md

 Doric utilizes user-made blocks to design column networks, which are then generated for new tasks in the prognet.
 We support inert blocks (blocks without laterals) and multi-channel blocks.

-Thank you to Case Wright for help in developing Doric and writing all of our autoencoder tests.
-Thank you to Molly Jacobson for the Doric logo.
+Thank you to Case Wright for help in developing Doric and writing all of our autoencoder tests, and to Molly Jacobson for the Doric logo.

 --------------------------------------------------------------------------------